shubhangisuman25/python-secret-auction/README.md

 ```
 Welcome to the secret auction program.
-What is your name?: Angela
+What is your name?: Shubhangi
 ```
 ```
 What's your bid?: $123